-Dancing is a captivating art form performed with a graceful ease that can make a dancer’s hard work seem effortless.
-If you’re a dancer, though, you know all too well that dancing is physically demanding and particularly hard on the feet.
+Dancing is physically demanding and particularly hard on the feet.
 That’s why dancers often experience foot pain and injuries requiring podiatric care.
-Our podiatrists see and treat these common injuries and conditions:
+Our Tarrant County podiatrist sees and treats these common dance injuries and conditions.

 Stress Fractures

 A stress fracture is a hairline crack that occurs most often in the bones of the lower leg and in the foot.
 It usually occurs over time as a result of repetitive stress or overtraining rather than due to a specific incident.
-A stress fracture is quite common in ballet dancers, as well as other types of dancers and athletes.
+A stress fracture is quite common in ballet dancers and other types of dancers and athletes.

 Pain is the most common indicator of a stress fracture, including pain that begins when starting an activity (such as dancing) and continues even after the activity has been completed.
 The pain is often accompanied by bruising, tenderness, or swelling.
 Proper diagnosis may require an X-ray or other imaging tests.
 Recovery may require wearing a boot or brace or even using crutches for a period of time.